google/xls/docs_src/data_layout.md

 Be aware of this layout when accessing elements in a PackedTupleView.
-In the float32 above, accessing element 0 yields the sign bit (the most significant bit in memory), and accessing element 2 yields the significand (the least significant 23 bits in memory), as one would expect given the tuple type declaration order.
+In the float32 above, accessing element 0 yields the sign bit (the most significant bit in memory), and accessing element 2 yields the fractional part (the least significant 23 bits in memory), as one would expect given the tuple type declaration order.